sbcgua/sap-nw-abap-vagrant/README.md

 Additional comments:

 - you may start vm from any directory but then you need to address it by id or name.
-Run `vagrant global-config` to check the name.
+Run `vagrant global-status` to check the name.
 It should be `sapnw`.
 So the command to vm would look like `vagrant up sapnw` or `vagrant ssh sapnw -c startsap.sh`
 - `startsap.sh` and `stopsap.sh` are shortcuts that are placed to `~/.local/bin` during installation.
 They contain command like `sudo -i -u npladm startsap`.
 Can be used for other short scripts.

 ## Infos